-Our memories are unique to us and, arguably, define who we really are.
+Our memories are unique to us and define who we are.
 A memoir is the best possible way to safeguard and preserve them.

-A memoir is not, necessarily, a chronological account of your life.
-It should be more a recollection of the events that - for diverse reasons - have meant most to you and can be retold, ideally, as stories about those events and the people and places involved.
+Unlike an autobiography a memoir is not a chronological account of your life.
+It is simply a recollection of the events that - for diverse reasons - have meant most to you and can be retold as stories.

 David Rolfe - creator and founder of The Memory Lane Club and Memoir Services - is a BAFTA-winning writer, producer and director of over 100 documentaries and programmes featuring all walks of life including prime ministers and royalty.
 You can see a full credit list on the British Film Institute site.

 During a process of retrieval memories that once seemed to stand on their own may suddenly become connected.
 You are, metaphorically, climbing a gentle incline to a crest that will enable you to look back and see things laid out before you as in a landscape with its various features and landmarks.
 Their relationship to one another can, suddenly, become clear - even revelatory.
-These are the moments that can generate the all-important “reflections” on life and add the real value to the process and to your memoir.
+These are the moments that can generate the all-important “reflections” on life and add the real value to a memoir.

 Simply enrol below and take advantage of this introductory period where the site itself is free and so is the first month's subscription so you can evaluate.
 I only ask for your feedback if you have any.
 Cancel at any time.

 Your personalised, dedicated and secure site has a note pad on every page so that any passing thought that comes into mind can be quickly jotted down.
 This can be vital.
 These notes are then saved into your own email account.
 All you need to do to make the most of this is be able to "copy and paste" from your email to your preferred word processing document.
 If you can do that then you are good to go.